-This aspect of the market presents an unacceptable and unmanageable impost and risk on semischeduled and non-scheduled generation, new investors in the market and therefore the importance of this causer pays procedure cannot be underestimated.
-For reasons described further in the attached paper, the Wind Coalition affirms that the 10 areas AEMO sought answered in its original consultation paper must be extended to cover the actual services provisioned by AEMO, the quality of the services provided and the most effective, efficient and appropriate manner for cost recovery.
-Continuation of the status quo in this area of the market may continue to result in distorted market incentives that simply create an unnecessary wealth transfer between scheduled and non-scheduled generation.
+The current Causer Pays procedure is difficult for participants to manage and presents an impost and risk on semi-scheduled and non-scheduled generation, therefore the importance of this causer pays procedure cannot be underestimated.
+For reasons described further in this paper, the Coalition affirm that the 10 areas AEMO sought answered in its original consultation paper must be extended to cover the actual services provisioned by AEMO, the quality of the services provided and the most effective, efficient and appropriate manner for cost recovery.
+Continuation of the status quo in this area of the market may continue to result in distorted market incentives that appear to create a wealth transfer between scheduled and non-scheduled generation.

-The Wind Coalition commissioned the attached, detailed, quantitative analysis from Hard Software, with assistance from Greenview Strategic Consulting, that has allowed the coalition to view the data and methodology applied in the CPF process, at a level rarely analysed among participants.
+The Wind Coalition commissioned detailed, quantitative analysis from Hard Software, with assistance from Greenview Strategic Consulting, that has allowed the coalition to view the data and methodology applied in the CPF process, at a level rarely analysed among participants.
 Using this new information, we have attempted to answer the 10 key questions AEMO sought comment on using the results from the commissioned report: these are attached below.
 Within each of the responses, there are references to the report that can be consulted for further information.

-The issues noted in this paper are a complex mix of technical, mathematical and economic principles that the group contend must be addressed immediately through the following actions:
+The issues noted in this paper are a complex mix of technical, mathematical and economic principles that the group contend must be addressed through the following actions:

-- The current mathematical overlays to determine causer pays factors, multi-week delays and low market pricing appears to have created a disincentive for adequate frequency control, penalising units for attempting to perform frequency control, hence are all key contributors to frequency performance degradation since 2001 and should be addressed; - The Wind Coalition request an immediate audit of all frequency deadband and frequency influence settings for current FCAS providers as recent power system performance indicates that, although the prices for regulation service are increasing dramatically, the performance of the system appears to be degrading; - Formation of an urgent technical working group to address a number of concerning observations, from both a power system technical and financial risk management perspective; - An urgent review on the accuracy of AWEFS forecasts for use in the dispatch timeframe for semischeduled windfarms is required immediately, as persistence forecasts have been analysed to show an improvement to expected dispatch targets for semi-scheduled plant that would lead to an immediate reduction in anticipated CPF hence dispatch target adherence; - The current CPP do not allow a semi-scheduled or nonscheduled participant to adequately manage their underlying financial risk, contrary to AEMO's stated principles; - A non-controversial rule change will be submitted by the Wind Coalition shortly to address the inability of semi-scheduled plant to manage periods when dispatch levels do not reflect actual outcomes, therefore compounding a participant's CPF; - Modification to the causer pays procedure to allow for periods when wind farms are metered below 0MW, thereby ensuring 'on-site' consumption is treated as any other 'used in station generation' or auxiliary load within scheduled generating systems.
+The current mathematical overlays to determine causer pays factors, multi-week delays and low market pricing appears to create a disincentive for adequate frequency control, penalising units for attempting to perform frequency control, hence are all key contributors to frequency performance degradation since 2001;

+- The Wind Coalition request an immediate audit of all frequency dead band and frequency influence settings for current FCAS providers as recent power system performance indicates that, although the prices for regulation service are increasing dramatically, the performance of the system appears to be degrading; - Formation of a technical working group to address a number of concerning observations, from both a power system technical and financial risk management perspective; - An urgent review on the accuracy of AWEFS forecasts for use in the dispatch timeframe for semischeduled windfarms is required.
+Persistence forecasts have been analysed which indicates an improvement to expected dispatch targets for semi-scheduled plant that would lead to an immediate reduction in anticipated CPF hence dispatch target adherence; - The current CPP do not allow a semi-scheduled or non-scheduled participant to adequately manage their underlying financial risk, contrary to AEMO's stated principles; - A non-controversial rule change will be submitted by the Wind Coalition shortly to address the inability of semi-scheduled plant to manage periods when dispatch levels do not reflect actual outcomes, therefore compounding a participant's CPF; - Modification to the causer pays procedure to allow for periods when wind farms are metered below 0MW, thereby ensuring 'on-site' consumption is treated as any other 'used in station generation' or auxiliary load within scheduled generating systems.